corda/corda/docs/source/cordapp-advanced-concepts.rst

 by their creator, so the signature will become part of their identity: `com.fruitcompany.Banana` @SignedBy_TheFruitCo.
 But if another CorDapp developer, `OrangeCo` bundles the `Fruit` library, they must strip the signatures from `TheFruitCo` and sign the JAR themselves.
 This will create a `com.fruitcompany.Banana` @SignedBy_TheOrangeCo, so there could be two types of Banana states on the network, but "owned" by two different parties.
-This means that while they might have started using the same code, nothing stops these `Banana` contracts to diverge.
+This means that while they might have started using the same code, nothing stops these `Banana` contracts from diverging.
 Parties on the network receiving a `com.fruitcompany.Banana` will need to explicitly check the constraint to understand what they received.
 In Corda 4, to help avoid this type of confusion, we introduced the concept of Package Namespace Ownership (see ":doc:`design/data-model-upgrades/package-namespace-ownership`").
 Briefly, it allows companies to claim namespaces and anyone who encounters a class in that package that is not signed by the registered key knows is invalid.